The Truth About Influencer Fraud: How to Figure Out if a Social Media Influencer is Buying Followers

 Well, the short answer is yes.
 It’s hurting the businesses and brands that work with them, and it’s hurting genuine social accounts as well.

-They don’t provide the reach/ influence you need
+They don’t provide the reach/ influence THEY PROMISE (OR THAT you need)

 The reason brands work with influencers is to increase brand awareness amongst the influencer’s followers.
 If those followers are actually just automated programs, then they are doing the brands they partner with a disservice.